Mahboob-A/Algocode/README.md

 **C. Documentation**

-> All the services has dedicated documentation page.
+> All the services have dedicated documentation page.
 Please visit the respective service repository to learn more.
 <details>
 <summary><h3 align="center">Architecture and Workflow</h3></summary>